-Show Strip Chart
+Strip Chart

-You can use the Strip Chart window to display a characteristic spectrum value as a function of another value for all spectra in the list.
+You can use this powerful evaluation tool to display a characteristic property of the spectrum as a function of another property for all spectra in the list.
 The most common task is to display the temporal evolution of a characteristic value.
 This window can be kept open while taking new spectra to see the changes as they happen.